Policy Learning with Observational Data: Implementation and Experiments

 \subsection{The California GAIN Program}

-The GAIN program, started in 1986, is a welfare-to-work program that provides participants with a mix of educational resources and job search assistance.
+The Greater Avenues for Independence (GAIN) program, started in 1986, is a welfare-to-work program that provides participants with a mix of educational resources and job search assistance.
 Between 1988 and 1993, the Manpower Development Research Corporation conducted a randomized study to evaluate the program.
 As described in \citet*{hotz2006evaluating}, randomly chosen registrants were eligible to receive GAIN benefits immediately, whereas others were embargoed from the program until 1993.
-All experimental subjects were followed for a 9-year post-randomization period and, as documented by \citet{hotz2006evaluating}, eligibility for GAIN had a significant impact on mean quarterly income (in \$1000) averaged over this 9-year period.
+All experimental subjects were followed for a 9-year post-randomization period and, as documented by \citet{hotz2006evaluating}, eligibility for GAIN had a significant impact on mean quarterly income averaged over this 9-year period.

-Our current question is whether we can ways to prioritize treatment to some subgroups of GAIN registrants particularly likely to benefit from it.
-We consider data from four counties, Alameda, Riverside, Los Angeles and San Diego, resulting in $n = 19,170$ samples, and use $p = 28$ covariates, including demographics, education, and per-quarter earnings for 10 quarters preceding treatment.
+Our current question is whether we can find ways to prioritize treatment to some subgroups of GAIN registrants particularly likely to benefit from it.
+We consider data from four counties, Alameda, Riverside, Los Angeles and San Diego, resulting in $n = 19,170$ observations, and use $p = 28$ covariates, including demographics, education, and per-quarter earnings for 10 quarters preceding treatment.
+As in \citet{hotz2006evaluating}, we use average quarterly income over the 9-year post-randomization period (in \$1000s) as our outcome.

-One interesting feature of this dataset is that randomization was conducted separately in each county and that both randomization probabilities and control outcomes vary by county.
-County-wise treatment propensities varied between 0.50 and 0.86, whereas county-wise mean outcome for controls varied between 0.64 and 1.04 (we use the same 9-year average income variable as \citet{hotz2006evaluating} as our outcome).
-Thus, if we pool data from the 4 counties, we have a (potentially confounded) observational study.
-Recall that, in observational studies, the inverse-propensity weighted method of \citet{kitagawa2015should} has regret bounds that generally decay slower than $1/\sqrt{n}$, whereas we prove $1/\sqrt{n}$ under regularity conditions that are typical of those use in the semiparametric estimation literature.